ideasonpurpose/docker-build/README.md

 ### Commands

-This should likely be masked behind simple npm run commands.
-They're not compliicated, just messy.
+Known script commands can be executed using just their name, no need to prefix with `npm run`.

 #### `build`

 Runs a webpack production build.
 This will also generate a zipped snapshot. _(todo: does this work?)_

-#### `devserver`
+#### `start`

-Runs webpack DevServer
+Builds assets, starts the Webpack DevServer and watches files for changes.

 ### Environment vars

 #### `NAME`

-The name of the project, should match the directory containing the site files.
+The name of the project, ideaslly the `name` property from package.json.
+This should match the directory containing the project files.

-#### `HOSTNAME`

-The IP or local address of the host.
-Used for accessing the devserver from other devices on the same local network.

 ### Volumes